Updated: 1 April 2021

 Right to data portability

-You can ask for a copy of your personal information for your own purposes to use across different services, e.g. if you appointed another financial adviser.
+You can ask for a copy of your personal data for your own purposes to use across different services, e.g. if you appointed another financial adviser.

 Right to object